The emerging LTP at a glance

 - Give residents, visitors and businesses a choice of high quality travel options.

-- Deliver a transport system that promotes prosperous, healthy places by supporting sustainable economic growth and promoting active lifestyles.
+- Deliver a transport system that promotes prosperous, healthy places by supporting economic growth and promoting active lifestyles.

 - Staffordshire Highways Design Code